 You know what I love about you Isao Takahata?
 You are like George Harrison.
 Miyazaki is like Lennon/McCartney and getting a majority of the spotlight both within your group and friendship.
 His work is often more recognized and is often looked at as the frontman.
 But Takahata, when you speak up or make a film, it is a little different and you own the moment, much like Harrison.
 You don’t shy away from fame, you just do it your own way and with the quiet grace of a seasoned professional.
-1982’s Gauche the Cellist would be the final production Takahata would produce before the founding of Studio Ghibli, along with the 1981 TV series Chie the Brat, which would continue to 1983.
+1982’s Gauche the Cellist would be the final production Takahata would produce before the founding of Studio Ghibli, along with the 1981 movie Chie the Brat.

 Our story concerns a small provincial orchestra caught in the act of practice.
 The music is Beethoven’s 6th Symphony, the Pastoral Symphony.
 The group’s unity and sound is going well, except for one element.
 Gauche (Goshu is a more appropriate translation) on the cello is a little behind in his timing and more importantly behind in the feeling and passion of playing in the moment.
 The conductor spots this and makes a melodramatic statement.
 Needless to say, Gauche is a bit taken back, but he knows something is missing.